awslabs/aws-well-architected-labs/content/Cost/200_Labs/200_3_Pricing_Models/1_ri_report.md

 We are going to view the RI reports within AWS Cost Explorer, to understand the potential savings and usage trends.

-1. Log into the console as an IAM user with the required permissions, assume a role in the master/payer account and go to the **AWS Cost Explorer** service page:
+1. Log into the console via SSO, go to the master/payer account and go to the **AWS Cost Explorer** service page:
 ![Images/AWSRI1.png](/Cost/200_3_Pricing_Models/Images/AWSRI1.png)

 2. In the left menu under **Reservations** select **Recommendations**: